sjbrown/misc_work/lang_notes.rst

 take strings and return strings and have no side-effects.

 But maybe special cases aren't special enough to justify this.

+This would also allow mixing in code from other languages if the goal was to actually intersperse and call foreign functions:

+    b = "asdf"
+    @JS"""
+    var c = b.substr(1);
+    """
+    # Ideally now c is in the local namespace
+    🛈  c  #Prints "sdf"

+Doesn't seem so hard if we make some assumptions - like it's going to be compiled to Javascript anyway.
+This would be completely broken for compiling to Python

+Breaks our ability to statically analyze for bugs, but it's fine to give that power to users who know what they're doing

+Much like Python raw strings, it gives us a sane point to answer:
+What will be the result of the following?

+    @PY"""
+       a = 'Foo\n'
+    """

+Does this generate the python code

+    a = 'Foo
+    '

+Or the code

+    a = 'Foo\n'

+(It should be the latter)

 ----